mikeizbicki/ucr-cs100/textbook/casestudies/ioccc-hamano/README.md

 outputORIG.pdf is output from unchanged hamano using text `aabbccddxx`

-output.pdf is ouput from myhamano.c using text `aabbccddxx`
+output.pdf is output from myhamano.c using text `aabbccddxx`